PrestaShop/docs/src/content/1.7/documentation/why.md

 Writing documentation is _hard_.

-We try to find excuses and rationalize and lie to ourselves so we can feel better about with the fact that we _should_ be doing it, but it's _"too much work"_.
+We try to find excuses and rationalize and lie to ourselves so we can feel better about the fact that we _should_ be doing it, but it's _"too much work"_.

 Here are two good reasons to try and convince you to start writing documentation, and help _you_ while you help others, too: